muratdemir0/printful/readme.md

 # Printful Assignment

 ### Firstly, you should run application on docker.
-When you run below command application runs on the http://localhost:1212
+When you run command the application will run on the http://localhost:1212
 ```bash
 cd docker
 docker-compose up -d